Collins101-dev/python-assignment1/README.md

-# PLP_ACADEMY python-assignment1 foe week 1
+# PLP_ACADEMY python-assignment1 for week 1